benfrick/docs-portfolio/src/doc/partner/product/use-partner-product-attributes.md

 ---

-##### Last Updated: 03/11/2020
+##### Last Updated: 03/17/2020

-Get Nike product attributes like sizes, prices, features, marketing copy and more by using the [Product Attributes API](#api-reference).
+**Get Nike product attributes like sizes, prices, features, marketing copy and more by using the [Product Attributes API](#api-reference).**

 ## Introduction

 In this guide, we will step through how to use the Product Attributes API to get detailed product data into your app or experience.

+This API provides **product data that is segmented by style-color, region, and season**.

-Let's say that you have a list of Nike style-color codes and you want get more details about each of them.
+Let's say that you have a list of Nike style-color codes and you want get more details about them for a particular region/season combination.
 Just execute a cURL command similar to this one:

 ```
-curl --location --request GET 'https://product.api.nike.net/product/v1/USA/SP2020??productCodes=314193-117,654321-101' \
+curl --location --request GET 'https://product.api.nike.net/product/v1/USA/SP2020?productCodes=314193-117,654321-101' \
 --header 'Authorization: Bearer {your token here}'
 ```